moggieuk/Happy-Hare/doc/hardware_config.md

 mmu_sel_home:open (Essential)
 mmu_toolhead:open (Optional if you have a toolhead sensor)
 ```
-Then manually press and hold the selector microswitch and rerun `QUERY_ENDSTOPS`
+Then manually press and hold the selector microswitch and rerun `QUERY_ENDSTOPS`.<br>
-Validate that you can see `mmu_sel_home:TRIGGERED` in the list
+Validate that you can see `mmu_sel_home:TRIGGERED` in the list.<br>
-If you have toolhead sensor, feed filament into the extruder past the switch and rerun `QUERY_ENDSTOPS`
+If you have toolhead sensor, feed filament into the extruder past the switch and rerun `QUERY_ENDSTOPS`.<br>
-Validate that you can see `mmu_toolhead:TRIGGERED` in the list
+Validate that you can see `mmu_toolhead:TRIGGERED` in the list.

 If either of these don't change state then the pin assigned to the endstop is incorrect.
 If the state is inverted (i.e. enstop transitions to `open` when pressed) the add/remove the `!` on the respective endstop pin either in the `[stepper_mmu_selector]` block for selector endstop or in `[filament_switch_sensor toolhead_sensor]` block for toolhead sensor.

-Other endstops like "touch" operation are advanced and not cover by this inital setup.
+Other endstops like "touch" operation are advanced and are not cover by this inital setup.

 <br>